Spetsnaz: Cold War

-By the end of the 2nd World War the soviet union dissolved most of the special units.
-At the End of the 50s KGB and GRU set up new special forces.
-In 1966 the 3rd guard special-reconnaissance-brigade was found, being stationed in Fürstenberg/Havel with the soviet forces in eastern Germany.
-Up to the knockdown of the Prague Spring in 1968 there is only the Crabb Affair reported.
+By the end of the Second World War the Soviet Union dissolved most of the special units.
+At the end of the 1950s the KGB and GRU set new special forces units up.
+The 3rd guard special-reconnaissance-brigade was founded in 1966, being stationed with the Soviet forces in East Germany in Fürstenberg/Havel.

 The Crabb Affair

 Lieutenant-Commander Lionel Crabb was a British Royal Navy frogman and MI6 diver who vanished during a reconnaissance mission around a Soviet cruiser berthed at Portsmouth Dockyard in 1956.
-On 16 November 2007, the BBC and the Daily Mirror reported that Eduard Koltsov, a former Soviet frogman, claimed to have caught Crabb placing a mine on the Ordzhonikidze hull near the ammunition depot and cut his throat.
-In an interview for a Russian documentary film, Koltsov showed the dagger he allegedly used as well as an Order of the Red Star medal that he claimed to have been awarded for the deed.
-Koltsov, 74 at the time of the interview, stated that he wanted to clear his conscience and make known exactly what happened to Crabb.
-(It is perhaps worth noting that Peter Mercer of the Special Boat Service describes this incident in his autobiography: "The cruiser [Ordzhonikidze] was carrying the two Soviet leaders, Khrushchev and Bulganin, on a goodwill visit to Britain.
-His [Crabb's] task was to measure the cruiser's propeller and to discover how the ship managed to travel at twice the speed originally estimated by British naval intelligence.")
+In November 2007 the BBC and the Daily Mirror reported that Eduard Koltsov, a former Soviet frogman, claimed to have caught Crabb placing a mine on the Ordzhonikidze hull near the ammunition depot and cut his throat.
+In an interview for a Russian documentary film, Koltsov showed the dagger he allegedly used, as well as an Order of the Red Star medal that Koltsov claimed to have been awarded for the deed.
+Koltsov, 74 at the time of the interview, stated that he wanted to clear his conscience and uncover what exactly had happened to Crabb.
+Peter Mercer of the Special Boat Service describes this incident in his autobiography: "The cruiser [Ordzhonikidze] was carrying the two Soviet leaders, Khrushchev and Bulganin, on a goodwill visit to Britain.
+His [Crabb's] task was to measure the cruiser's propeller and to discover how the ship managed to travel at twice the speed originally estimated by British naval intelligence."

 Prague Spring

-To stop the "Socialism with a Human Face" movement the Warsaw pact invaded Czechoslovakia in 1968.
-Spetsnaz units secured key points in the capital Prague.
-They took the airport, bridges, radio stations and the president's palace.
+The Warsaw pact invaded Czechoslovakia in 1968 to stop the "Socialism with a Human Face" movement.
+Spetsnaz units secured key points in the capital, Prague, seizing the airport, bridges, radio stations and the president's palace.

 Spetsnaz in Vietnam and Laos

 Some 3,300 Soviet military experts, among them spetsnaz, were sent to Southeast Asia during the Vietnam War.
 Within South Vietnam, rumors persisted for years that men with blue eyes were reportedly spotted doing recon missions and testing their new SVD Dragunov sniper rifles.
 John Stryker Meyer was with Studies and Observation Group RT Idaho and had two encounters with what they believed were spetsnaz units operating in Laos in 1968.

-Their mission was twofold.
-One, help a communist nation defeat an American ally and two, test and evaluate their most sophisticated radars and missiles directly against the best American aircraft had to offer.
-Soviets recovered at least 2 very important American intelligence gear, a cryptographic code machine and an F-111A escape capsule, which now sits in a Moscow museum.
+Their mission was twofold: first of all, to help a communist nation defeat an American ally, and secondly, test and evaluate their most sophisticated radars and missiles directly against the best aircraft America could deploy.
+Soviets recovered at least two very important pieces of American equipment, a cryptographic code machine, and an F-111A escape capsule, which now sits in a Moscow Museum.